Code-Institute-Submissions/nealbrophy-GetHubby/README.md

 ### Features Left to Implement

 Once I've progressed in the JavaScript module I would like to add some more advanced features such as:
-- A separate modal for the Member Login
+- A separate, customized modal for the Member Login.
-- Perhaps some randomised elements such as the color pallete for the flip-cards and the couple images/names/quotes
+- Randomised elements such as the color pallete for the flip-cards and the testimonials (couple images/names/quotes).
 - GitHub OAuth integration, or at least the appearance of such.
+- A database of mock profiles and the ability to actually run through a sign-up process.

 ## Technologies Used